 Regional wage disparities across Indonesian provinces

 Before implementing the club convergence test, it is important to document the dynamics of wage disparity across provinces over time.
-Fig 1 plots the coefficient of variation (CV) of regional wage, both in real and nominal terms.
-The plot clearly shows the absence of sigma convergence in both regional real and nominal wage, that is, the dispersion of wage in the final period is higher than in the initial period.
+Fig 1 plots the coefficient of variation (CV) of regional wages in real and nominal terms.
+The plot shows the absence of sigma convergence in both regional real and nominal wages; that is, the dispersion of wages in the final period is higher than in the initial period.
 Interestingly, the trend of regional wage dispersion in Indonesia is different from that in China and India.
-As shown in Fig 2, dispersion in regional wage in these two developing and most populated countries in Asia exhibits a declining trend during the same observation period.
-Although the difference in regional wage disparity at the end of the period is relatively subtle (0.185 in China, 0.205 in Indonesia, and 0.216 in India), the difference in the long-run trend is more recognizable, with regional wage disparity in Indonesia being more persistent than in China and India.
+As shown in Fig 2, dispersion in regional wages in these two developing and most populated countries in Asia exhibits a declining trend during the same observation period.
+Although the difference in regional wage disparity at the end of the period is relatively subtle (0.185 in China, 0.205 in Indonesia, and 0.216 in India), the difference in the long-run trend is more recognisable, with regional wage disparity in Indonesia being more persistent than in China and India.